 If you’re in the market for a pre-owned vehicle, used car consignment marketplace CarLotz (Tii:LOTZ) offers two perks for shareholders who have owned the company’s stock for at least four weeks.
 The first, for holders of at least 100 shares, provides a $100 consignment credit through any Carlotz Hub.
 The other, for those holding at least 50 shares, is a $60 store credit redeemable for Nike apparel or Yeti Rambler 18 oz Bottle with Chug cap in the Carlotz Shareholder Store.

 If you own at least one share of Berkshire Hathaway (Tii:BRK.A, Tii:BRK.B) stock you are eligible for an 8% discount on GEICO car insurance.
 To see if you are eligible call GEICO’s customer support line and they will direct you to the appropriate contact to receive the discount.
 Another stock perk that Warren Buffett offers to his loyal retail shareholders (other than great returns).

-I don’t know about you, but I think its pretty cool that these companies have elected to not only reward their shareholders through traditional routes like share buybacks, dividends or stock appreciation, but also through many of the products that we know and love.
+I don’t know about you, but I think it's pretty cool that these companies have elected to not only reward their shareholders through traditional routes like share buybacks, dividends or stock appreciation but also through many of the products that we know and love.
 Consuming the products and services of the company in which you also own shares in feels almost second nature too.
-Hopefully we’ll see more companies elect to go this route further down the line so I can continue adding to this article and others.
+Hopefully, we’ll see more companies elect to go this route further down the line so I can continue adding to this article and others.